joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/29/nyregion/mamdani-manhattan-institute-affordability.html

 **How the Curtain Rose on One of Zaha Hadid’s Final Acts**\
 `The Royal Theater of Rabat is an architectural performance itself, with devilishly difficult curves.
-It was a homecoming to a world she loved.`\
+It was a homecoming to a world the star designer loved.`\
 https://www.nytimes.com/2026/07/29/arts/design/how-the-curtain-rose-on-one-of-zaha-hadids-final-acts.html

 **A Movie Night in Cuba’s Blackout**\